k2view-academy/K2View-Academy/academy/ILT - Material/Training_Level_1/04_fabric_runtime/01_fabric_runtime_overview.md

 - How to query data.

-NTT -> Prepare class to open the Fabric runtime environment.
-You can either:
+Prepare class to open the Fabric runtime environment.

 1. Log in to the **Fabric Linux server**.
+or
 2. Open the **Fabric Console** using the **Windows Search** option.